apache/streampipes/streampipes-client-python/docs/index.md

 <p align="center"><b>💡 The current version of this Python library is still a beta version.<br>
 This means that it is still heavily under development, which may result in frequent and extensive API changes, unstable behavior, etc.</b>
 </p>
 ---

-**🚧 Currently, we do not already version our Python documentation.
-Therefore, the provided docs always represent the development state.
-Please read our [getting started guide](./getting-started/first-steps.md) to find out how to install the development version of StreamPipes python.
-We will provide a versioned documentation as soon as possible.
-Stay tuned!**
----

 ## ⚡️ Quickstart